Children's Community Nursing Service, Richmond

 A letter will be sent to your GP when you start IV therapy.
 If you need to see a doctor during the treatment, we will arrange this.

-All patients must have a IV catheter put into a vein.
+All patients must have an IV catheter put into a vein.

-The best way for you to receive your medicines is through an IV catheter.
+The best way for you to receive your medicines is through an IV catheter, often called a 'line'.
 This is a thin flexible tube that can stay in place while you need treatment.

-Usually, the catheter is inserted into a vein in your upper arm.
-The end of the catheter reaches up, either:
+Usually, the line is inserted into a vein in your upper arm.
+The end of the line reaches up, either:

 - to a vein close to your shoulder (in which case, it is a called a midline catheter)